updated

 In the winter: borrow our snowshoes, cross country skis or come along with us on regular vintage snowmobile rides.

-So much to do for the outdoor enthusiast, and many peaceful places to sit and read, try our hammock!
+So much to do for the outdoor enthusiast as well as many peaceful places to sit and read, listen to music, enjoy the serenity.

 Looking forward to meeting you!